pathway-labs/realtime-indexer-qa-chat/README.md

 When the app is first run, `messages` will not be in the `st.session_state` and it will be initialized.

-Then,  print the messages both from the user and the assistant.
+Then, print messages both from the user and the assistant.
 Streamlit works in a way that resembles running a script, the whole file will be running each time there is a change in components, and the session state is the only component that has states.
 Making it powerful for saving and keeping elements that do not need to be re-initialized.
 That is why, all messages are printed iteratively.

 ```python
 if prompt := st.chat_input("Your question"):